Tashkent: Landmarks

-The Russian Orthodox church in Amir Temur Square, built in 1898, was demolished in 2009.
-The building had not been allowed to be used for religious purposes since the 1920s due to the anti-religious campaign conducted across the former Soviet Union by the Bolshevik (communist) government in Moscow.
-During the Soviet period, the building was used for different non-religious purposes; after independence, it was a bank.
+The Russian Orthodox church in Amir Timur Square, built in 1898, was demolished in 2009.
+The building had not been allowed to be used for religious purposes since the 1920s, due to the anti-religious campaign conducted across the former Soviet Union by the Bolshevik government in Moscow.
+During the Soviet period, the building was used for various non-religious purposes; after independence, it became a bank.

-Tashkent also has a World War II memorial park and a Defender of Motherland monument.
+Tashkent also has a Second World War memorial park and a Defender of the Motherland monument.

 Education

 Most important scientific institutions of Uzbekistan, such as the Academy of Sciences of Uzbekistan, are located in Tashkent.
 There are several universities and institutions of higher education: